Botanical Illustration Course

 My most popular and comprehensive course continues to grow with a whole new section on composition in this course!

 NEXT COURSE START DATE July 20th 2020

 Cost £450 You can now pay a 50% deposit to secure your place, remaining payment due one week before the course start date.
-Only one place remaining.
-Maximum number of students on this course is 15
+FULLY BOOKED

 The Course in Brief

 Learn essential drawing and painting techniques that will enable you to develop as a botanical artist or illustrator

 Access online and printable materials with video tutorials, available for up to 2 years

 Receive personal written and digitally edited feedback of your work for each of the 6 assignments